USB Universal Serial Bus Explained

 Notice the blue insert on the connector that generally indicates USB 3

-The USB-C connector is also being widely used, and where it is found the USB 3.1 capability is the default standard.
+The USB-C connector is also being widely used, and where it is found the USB 3.1 and later USB 4 capability was the default standard.

 Read more about . . . .
 Connectors, Leads & Pinouts.